 I do also love listening to music and that’s what I do while I’m working.
 I’m a metalhead through and through and always have been.
-As a young kid, I’d be listening to the likes of Black Sabbath, Deep Purple, AC/DC, Motorhead and the Canadian rock band Rush.
-Although Rush aren’t what you’d call a metal band, they are still one of my all time favourite bands.
+As a young kid, I’d be listening to the likes of Black Sabbath, Deep Purple, AC/DC, Motorhead and the Canadian rock band Rush, one of my all time favourite bands.
 Brilliant musicians.
 Now I listen to Iron Maiden, Slayer, Metallica and lots of other heavy, thrash and death metal bands as well as a bit of classical such as Handel, Beethoven and Mozart.

 Why did you pick these photos of all photos?